makew0rld/dither/README.md

 If the palette is grayscale, the input image should be converted to grayscale first to get accurate results.

 All the `[][]uint` matrices are supposed to be applied with `PixelMapperFromMatrix`.

+## Images with transparency

+Images with transparency are only supported in v2.2.0 and after.

+This library does not dither in the alpha channel or support transparent palettes.
+Instead it just keeps track of the alpha channel, and the dithered image returned will always have the exact same alpha values for each pixel.
+This allows for dithering of images with transparent parts.

+Dithering images with semi-transparent pixels will also work, but is not as useful, because the output image will *appear* to have colors that are not in the palette, due to whatever background image you use.

 ## Projects using `dither`